lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-chan_id | string | * The unique channel ID for the channel.
+chan_id | string |  The unique channel ID for the channel.
 The first 3 bytes are the block height, the next 3 the index within the block, and the last 2 bytes are the output index for the channel. chan_capacity | string | amt_to_forward | string | fee | string | expiry | int64 |
 amt_to_forward_msat | string |
 fee_msat | string |
+pub_key | string |  An optional public key of the hop.
+If the public key is given, the payment can be executed without relying on a copy of the channel graph.

 ## HopHint

 Field | Type | Description
 ----- | ---- | -----------
-node_id | string | / The public key of the node at the start of the channel. chan_id | string | / The unique identifier of the channel. fee_base_msat | int64 | / The base fee of the channel denominated in millisatoshis.
-fee_proportional_millionths | int64 | * The fee rate of the channel for sending one satoshi across it denominated in millionths of a satoshi. cltv_expiry_delta | int64 | / The time-lock delta of the channel.
+node_id | string | The public key of the node at the start of the channel. chan_id | string | The unique identifier of the channel. fee_base_msat | int64 | The base fee of the channel denominated in millisatoshis. fee_proportional_millionths | int64 |  The fee rate of the channel for sending one satoshi across it denominated in millionths of a satoshi. cltv_expiry_delta | int64 | The time-lock delta of the channel.

 ## InitWalletRequest

 Field | Type | Description
 ----- | ---- | -----------
-wallet_password | byte | * wallet_password is the passphrase that should be used to encrypt the wallet.
+wallet_password | byte |  wallet_password is the passphrase that should be used to encrypt the wallet.
 This MUST be at least 8 chars in length.
-After creation, this password is required to unlock the daemon. cipher_seed_mnemonic | array string | * cipher_seed_mnemonic is a 24-word mnemonic that encodes a prior aezeed cipher seed obtained by the user.
-This may have been generated by the GenSeed method, or be an existing seed. aezeed_passphrase | byte | * aezeed_passphrase is an optional user provided passphrase that will be used to encrypt the generated aezeed cipher seed. recovery_window | int32 | * recovery_window is an optional argument specifying the address lookahead when restoring a wallet seed.
-The recovery window applies to each invdividual branch of the BIP44 derivation paths.
-Supplying a recovery window of zero indicates that no addresses should be recovered, such after the first initialization of the wallet.
+After creation, this password is required to unlock the daemon. cipher_seed_mnemonic | array string |  cipher_seed_mnemonic is a 24-word mnemonic that encodes a prior aezeed cipher seed obtained by the user.
+This may have been generated by the GenSeed method, or be an existing seed. aezeed_passphrase | byte |  aezeed_passphrase is an optional user provided passphrase that will be used to encrypt the generated aezeed cipher seed. recovery_window | int32 |  recovery_window is an optional argument specifying the address lookahead when restoring a wallet seed.
+The recovery window applies to each individual branch of the BIP44 derivation paths.
+Supplying a recovery window of zero indicates that no addresses should be recovered, such after the first initialization of the wallet. channel_backups | [ChanBackupSnapshot](#chanbackupsnapshot) |  channel_backups is an optional argument that allows clients to recover the settled funds within a set of channels.
+This should be populated if the user was unable to close out all channels and sweep funds before partial or total data loss occurred.
+If specified, then after on-chain recovery of funds, lnd begin to carry out the data loss recovery protocol in order to recover the funds in each channel from a remote force closed transaction.

 ## InitWalletResponse